-Map # Grantee County AWPF Funding Contract Expiration Date 200 Arizona Association of Conservation Districts Cochise \$341,626 March 31, 2022
+Map : Grantee County AWPF Funding Contract Expiration Date 200 Arizona Association of Conservation Districts Cochise \$341,626 March 31, 2022

-This 5,345-acre grassland restoration project intends to restore mesquite invaded grasslands on the headwaters of Government Draw Wash that flows into the San Pedro River, and the headwaters of Gadwell Canyon that flows into Whitewater Draw.
-Invasive mesquite will be treated using an aerial application of Sendero, Remedy, and Herbimax herbicides.
-The planned treatment area includes 2,527 acres of private land, and 2,818 acres of Arizona State Trust lands.
-Treatment of the entire 5,345-acre project area will be cost-shared between AWPF and Natural Resource Conservation Service Environmental Quality Incentives Program funds.
-Davis Cattle Co. will also provide grazing management of the treated areas over a 5-year period following aerial herbicide treatments.
+The 5,345-acre grassland restoration project intended to restore mesquite-invaded grasslands on the headwaters of Government Draw Wash, which flows into the San Pedro River, and the headwaters of Gadwell Canyon, which flows into Whitewater Draw.
+Invasive mesquite was treated using an aerial application of Sendero, Remedy Ultra herbicides.
+The planned treatment area included 2,527 acres of private land, and 2,818 acres of Arizona State Trust lands.
+Treatment of the entire 5,345-acre project area was to be cost-shared between AWPF and Natural Resource Conservation Service Environmental Quality Incentives Program funds.
+Prior to treatment, ten 1/10-acre plots were selected for monitoring and data were collected on numbers of live and dead mesquites, estimated live canopy cover, and estimated ground cover.
+These estimates were repeated in September 2019, October 2020, and August 2021 to track effects of herbicide on tree mortality.
+Two additional plots were selected to monitor changes in understory species frequency and dry weight composition, ground cover, and fetch, and data were collected in 2019, 2020, and 2021.
+Preliminary results showed the average percentage of mesquite trees killed was 61%.
+However, this figure varied from 17% to 100% across the 10 plots.
+It was also noted that the percentage of kill was higher on ecological sites with heavier soil texture than on sandier sites.
+Davis Cattle Co. will continue implementing grazing management of the treated areas over a 5-year period following aerial herbicide treatments.